xrettle/WFGY/Avatar/research/README.md

 That means:

-1. research explains
+1. Research explains
-2. eval inspects
+2. Eval inspects

 Both matter.
 They just do different jobs.

 ---